Managing Data As An Asset - A New Approach

 The official sign that data is being treated as an asset, in the private sector, would be its listing on the balance sheet.
 The balance sheet aggregates all of a company’s assets, liabilities, and shareholders’ equity.
 Data, as an asset, albeit an intangible one, should therefore be on the balance sheet.
 Yet accounting standards say internally generated intangible assets can’t go on the balance sheet, only the intangible ones that have been bought by the business.

 A business seeking to formally put data on the balance sheet as an asset will have to wait for many years for accounting standards to catch up.
-Yet, as we’ve seen, the concept of treating data as an asset is widely seeded and spreading fast, especially in the public sector.
+Yet, as we’ve seen, the concept of managing data as an asset is widely seeded and spreading fast, especially in the public sector.
 There’s a shift beginning, away from data as a commodity, to data being an asset class that needs the governance frameworks in place so it can be managed to realise the most value, with the least risk and harm.
 This will impact on the private sector over time.
 Just like the accounting standards will change, over time.

 Rothschilds and Amazon are two great examples of businesses using data to huge advantage.
 They are also great examples of how, speed of action drives advantage too.
 Most businesses born before the digital age face a choice.
 Do they wait for the world to push them in the right direction with accounting standards and government strategies, or do they move ahead sooner and earn the advantages that doing so bestows?